Treasure Island

-Well, I suppose it is my own fault for being late to the party (again!)
+Well, I suppose it is my own fault for being late to the party.

 What are you flipping going on about now?

-I bought Treasure Island from Kaleb in February, I wanted to review it, but I’d already let my blog go offline due to suffering with poor mental health and being strapped for cash.
+I bought Treasure Island from Kaleb in February, I wanted to review it, but I’d already let my blog go offline due to suffering with poor mental health.

 I have a face for radio!